itn3000/bingen/README.md

 All work and no play makes Jack a dull boy
 ```

-## generate 1024 data randomly and output file to x.bin
+## generate 1024 bytes data randomly and output file to x.bin

 ```
 > bingen -r -c 1024 -o x.bin